Are Rosary Peas Poisonous?

 • Do not eat outdoor plants or make teas from them unless they have been correctly identified and are known to be safe.

-• Be cautious when purchasing foreign-made jewelry and toys.
-They might contain A. precatorius beans.
+• Be cautious when purchasing foreign-made jewelry and toys that look like beads.
+They might contain A. precatorius seeds.

 This Really Happened